livewire/docs/source/docs/lifecycle-hooks.blade.md

 # Lifecycle Hooks

 Each Livewire component undergoes a lifecycle (`mount`, `updating`, `updated`).
-Lifecycle hooks allow you to run code at any part of the component's lifecyle, or before specific actions are handled.
+Lifecycle hooks allow you to run code at any part of the component's lifecyle, or before specific properties are updated.

 Hooks | Description
 --- | ---